Serinajefthas/DriveSync/README.md

 ## Introduction

 Welcome to DriveSync, a comprehensive car rental management system designed and developed as part of the ALX research project.
 This system is aimed at streamlining and optimizing the car rental process for both the rental company and its clients.
-DiveSync is created by a talented team of developers, including Graham Paul, Serina Jefthas, and Oussama Hamdi.
+DriveSync is created by a talented team of developers, including Graham Paul, Serina Jefthas, and Oussama Hamdi.

 ## Project Overview

 The ALX research project focuses on advancing technology solutions in the automotive industry.
-DiveSync, as a part of this initiative, aims to provide an efficient and user-friendly platform for managing the rental process.
+DriveSync, as a part of this initiative, aims to provide an efficient and user-friendly platform for managing the rental process.
 This system addresses the needs of both the rental company staff and the clients, offering a seamless experience from reservation to vehicle return.

 ## Features